awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + The following parameters have been removed from SQL Server 2012: `awe enabled`, `precompute rank`, and `sql mail xps`\.
 These parameters were not modifiable in SQL Server DB Instances and their removal should have no impact on your SQL Server use\.
 + A new `contained database authentication` parameter in SQL Server 2012 supports partially contained databases\.
 When you enable this parameter and then create a partially contained database, an authorized user's user name and password is stored within the partially contained database instead of in the master database\.
 For more information about partially contained databases, see [Contained Databases](http://msdn.microsoft.com/en-us/library/ff929071.aspx) in the Microsoft documentation\.

-### Microsoft SQL Server 2008 R2 Support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2008"></a>
+### Microsoft SQL Server 2008 R2 Deprecated on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2008"></a>

 **Warning**
-You can't create any new DB instances using this version\.
-On June 1, 2019, all existing snapshots still using SQL Server 2008 R2 will be upgraded to the latest minor version of SQL Server 2012\.
+On June 1, 2019, we will begin upgrading all existing instances that are still using SQL Server 2008 R2 to the latest minor version of SQL Server 2012\.
 For more information, see [Microsoft SQL Server Engine Version Management in Amazon RDS](#SQLServer.Concepts.General.Version-Management)\.

-Amazon RDS supports the following versions of SQL Server 2008 R2:
+Amazon RDS supports the following versions of SQL Server 2008 R2, until the upgrade of all instances is complete:
 + SQL Server 2008 R2 SP3 GDR 10\.50\.6560\.0, released per [KB4057113](https://support.microsoft.com/en-us/help/4057113/security-update-for-vulnerabilities-in-sql-server) on January 6, 2018\.
 This version isn't available in US East \(Ohio\), Canada \(Central\), and EU \(London\) AWS Regions\.

   RDS API `EngineVersion` and CLI `engine-version`: `10.50.6560.0.v1`